codetojoy/easter_eggs_for_git/egg_11_remote.md

 #### Step 4: Commit #2 locally

+* If paired, return to partner A's computer
 * In the local directory, edit `App.java`.
 Change `hello` to `bonjour`.
 * Confirm the app works with [these steps](./reference_doc/ConfirmApp.md)
 * Stage `App.java`, and commit the change locally.